komi786/cde_mapper/README.md

-# CDE-Linker: Using Retrieval-Augmented Language Models for Linking Clinical Data Elements to Controlled Vocabularies
+# CDE-Mapper: Using Retrieval-Augmented Language Models for Linking Clinical Data Elements to Controlled Vocabularies

 ![image](https://github.com/user-attachments/assets/54577286-9d04-45a3-852e-66684bd1a2fc)